CiscoMerchan/Todo_List__with_Reactjs/README.md

     Export to App.js to check that everything is fine.

     - Create a Manager.css file inside componentStyleSheet folder. once the style is done import to Manager.jsx

+## 6. Manage state of TodoList

+    The state of the component will be manage inside Manager.jsx.
+To create and manage an array the will contain the the TodoList I will use 'useState' Hook.

+    - import useState

+    - Inside 'Manager' function and before 'return':
+        `const [todoList, setTodoList] = useState([])`
+        'todoList' will hold the array of todolist and 'setTodoList' is a function that will manage the state of the array.